Dad charged with murder after 3-month-old baby found dead in woods by Yankee Stadium

 However, Mr Comager’s father Donald Comager and sources told The New York Post that the suspect “shook” his daughter when she wouldn’t stop crying.

-Sources said that the 23-year-old admitted to shaking and slapping his daughter to get her to stop crying back on 14 May.
+Sources said that the 23-year-old admitted to shaking and slapping his daughter to get her to stop crying on 14 May.

 When she became unresponsive, Mr Comager allegedly said he didn’t want to take her to hospital because of the marks around her neck.